Department Chair: Lee Wood

 Agricultural Science and Industries students gain a broad education in agriculture and an opportunity to emphasize their area of greatest interest through hands-on and face-to-face educational opportunities.
-The Human Nutrition program, upon completion, prepares students for entrance into a graduate program or nutrition-related careers.
+The Human Nutrition program, upon completion, prepares students for several nutrition related careers or entrance into a graduate program.

 The mission of the agriculture program is to offer all students the opportunity to understand the discipline of agriculture as an applied science and as a model for the principles of bioeconomics.
 The program is closely allied to the concept of service to the agricultural community.
 Recognizing the diversity of agriculture, faculty will promote partnerships with colleagues and programs across the university campus.
 The agriculture program demonstrates teaching excellence by maintaining a faculty of well-educated and experienced agriculturalists.
 The agriculture program promotes a strong, hands-on, structured learning atmosphere, and provides opportunities for independent inquiry and scholarship of application by students.